IELTS Writing Task 2 Sample 898 - Economic growth has made some people richer

-The world economy has improve significantly in the past few years and made several people become wealthier in both advanced and developing countries.
-Based on the research, it is found that people who lives developing countries are enjoying their lives more than before nowadays, while those who live advanced countries are no happier that before.
+The world economy has improved significantly in the past few years and made several people become wealthier in both advanced and developing countries.
+Based on the research, it is found that people who live in developing countries are enjoying their lives more than before nowadays, while those who live advanced countries are no happier that before.
 The following essay will discuss in details about some of the reasons and what can we learn from it.

 [ Written by - Darwin Sugiharto ]

 Model Answer 3: